w3f/polkadot-wiki/docs/maintain-guides-how-to-systemd.md

 ```

 > **WARNING:** It's recommended to delay the restart of a node with `RestartSec` in the case of node
 > crashes.
-It's possible that when a node crashes, consensus votes in Grandpa aren't persisted to
+It's possible that when a node crashes, consensus votes in GRANDPA aren't persisted to
 > disk.
 In this case, there is potential to equivocate when immediately restarting.
 What can happen
 > is the node will not recognize votes that didn't make it to disk, and will then cast conflicting
 > votes.
 Delaying the restart will allow the network to progress past potentially conflicting votes,